AdobeDocs/journeys.en/help/using/release-notes/documentation-updates.md

 * The events activities section has been reorganized into dedicated sub-sections for each type of events.
 [Read more](../building-journeys/event-activities.md)
 * Added best practices to avoid overload with segment qualfication.
 [Read more](../building-journeys/segment-qualification-events.md#speed-segment-qualification)
 * Added a note to explain how to make a journey continue after an error in an action or a condition.
 [Read more](../about/troubleshooting.md#section_h3q_kqk_fhb)
 * Added a new section on the Alpha features that are tested among a limited set of customers.
-[Read more](../alpha/alpha-overview.md)
 * Added a new section on the integration with Intelligent Services.
 [Read more](../ai-services/ai-services-overview.md)
 * Added a new section on the test profile creation.
 [Read more](../building-journeys/testing-the-journey.md#create-test-profile)
 * Added information on how to use the **[!UICONTROL SegmentQualification]** node in a journey condition or action.
 [Read more](../building-journeys/segment-qualification-events.md)